 The 108 stories in this book offer thoughtful commentary on everything from love and commitment to fear and pain.
 Author Ajahn Brahm uses over 30 years of spiritual growth as a monk to spin delightful tales that can be enjoyed in silence or read aloud to friends and family.
 Suitable for children, adults, and anyone in between.

-For more info or to order this book:
+For more info or to order this book.
+Also available as a Kindle edition.

 About The Author